PFAS in Minnesota

 Cutting-edge technology removes PFAS from water

-Funded by the 3M settlement, this state-of-the-art technology will be deployed in the East Metro as part of the ongoing work to address PFAS contamination affecting the drinking water in the area.
-Minnesota is the first state government in the U.S. to use this technology to remove and destroy bulk concentrations of per- and polyfluoroalkyl substances (PFAS) from contaminated water in the environment.
+Funded by the 3M settlement, this state-of-the-art technology will be deployed in the East Metro as part of the ongoing work to address PFAS contamination of drinking water in the area.
+Minnesota is the first state government in the U.S. to use this technology to remove and destroy bulk concentrations of PFAS from contaminated water in the environment.

 Field worker taking a water sample in a green space